Design Thinking – What it is & Why it Works

 The Sweet Spot of Innovation — Two Kinds of Thinking

 First, a solution, service, or product must be desirable.
-It has to fill customer's needs and to fit in their lives.
+It has to fill customers' needs and fit into their lives.
 The customers need to want it.
+Another term is the product has to fulfil a certain job (Job to be done) for the customer.
+Customer desirability is "hiring the product to solve specific interests".

 Desirability tests whether our innovation solves the right customer problem.